Soheil-ab/c2tcp/README.md

 	net.ipv4.tcp_c2tcp_enable = 0

-We will later enable C2TCP during our evaluation
+We will later enable C2TCP during our evaluation (In this version, in contrast with v2.0-jsac-19 branch, you can enable/disable C2TCP per socket.
+Still you can use net.ipv4.tcp_c2tcp_enable to enable C2TCP for the entire system though.)

 In the current implementation, C2TCP's Tuner has been implemented in user-space.
 So, lets build C2TCP's Server-client app which includes The Tuner.